Phil Mitchell: 2005–present

 Phil's mental health begins to decline further after Nigel encourages him to attend Raymond's birthday party; Phil then blames Nigel for the argument and his trust in Nigel begins to weaken.
 Nigel tricks Phil into attending a double date with him to force him out of his shell; the stress leads Phil to a suicide attempt via car exhaust fumes.
 After recovering, Phil covers up his suicidal ideation and tells Nigel to leave; in his absence, Phil begins to suffer symptoms of psychotic depression.
 On the night of Billy and Honey's joint-sten night, Phil suffers hallucinations of his past, where he imagines shooting a younger version of himself before a younger version of Peggy encourages him to commit suicide; this attempt is interrupted by the sudden return of Grant and Nigel.
 Grant is unconvinced of Phil's troubles and chooses not to address them; Phil then decides to shoot himself on the day of Honey and Billy's wedding but delays his plans until after hearing Lexi's speech.
 Afterwards, he returns home and is horrified to discover that his gun has been stolen by Cindy Beale (Michelle Collins); he sets out to recover it, during which time Linda discovers suicide notes Phil has left for his family.
 Linda subsequently informs Nigel and Grant and the three find Phil at the garage but are relieved when the gun is unloaded.
 An emotional Grant storms off but Phil is encouraged to seek help for his thoughts by both Linda and Nigel, who reveals he has dementia; Phil voluntarily enters a mental health institution as a result.
 Grant and Nigel later visit him, where an upset Phil rebuffs Grant's efforts to rebuild their relationship and declares that he's dead to him; despite this, the two reconcile shortly before Grant departs Walford.
+Inside the mental health institution, Phil befriends Gaz, and after saving Gaz's life after a suicide attempt, Phil is encouraged to accept the support of his family, which he does upon his release.